xenify-io/litepaper/README.md

 ## ◽️ vXEN Mint Fee

 The vXEN mint fee is applicable only when you burn a XEN token variant to obtain vXEN.
 The mint fee is determined by the current market value of the tokens you burn.
+The native tokens generated from the vXEN mint fee will be allocated as follows:

+- **50% will be used to create XNF liquidity:** The protocol uses 50% of the native tokens to create XNF liquidity for the chain.
+If the 50,000 Preminted XNF is available, the full amount of the native tokens will be paired with preminted XNF for liquidity pairing, with the LP tokens being sent to a dead address.
+However, if the preminted XNF allocation has been depleted, the protocol will use half of the 50% native tokens to purchase XNF tokens and the remaining 25% of the native tokens for liquidity pairing, with the LP tokens being sent to a dead address.

+- **50% will be used to create XEN token liquidity:** The protocol utilises 50% of the native chain tokens to create liquidity for the native XEN token variant for the most liquid XEN pool on that chain (for example, on the BNB Chain it will create liquidity for bXEN-BNB liquidity), by using 25% of the tokens to purchase the native XEN token (e.g. bXEN) and the remaining 25% of the tokens for the liquidity pairing with the LP tokens being sent to a dead address.

-For example, let's say you have 10,000 bXEN and you want to convert it to vXEN.
+- For example, let's say you have 10,000 bXEN and you want to convert it to vXEN.
 If bXEN is currently valued at $0.01 and you hold 10,000 bXEN, your bXEN is worth $100.
 Therefore, you would need to provide $100 in BNB for the mint fee.
 Additionally, you would need to pay a burn fee, which let's assume is $20 in BNB as determined by the protocol.
 Once you initiate the burn process, you will receive $200 worth of vXEN in return, based on your $100 worth of bXEN and $100 worth of BNB.
 Your vXEN will then be burned to participate in Xenify's daily distribution of XNF tokens, and there won't be any burn fee for this step.
 The $100 worth of bXEN and $200 worth of vXEN you sent during the burn process will be permanently removed from circulation.
 The $100 BNB contribution for the mint fee will go to the vXEN Mint Fee Manager, and the $20 BNB burn fee will be distributed among veXNF holders as native chain rewards at the end of the cycle.

-**The native tokens generated from the vXEN mint fee will be allocated as follows:**

-  1. **50% will be used to create XNF liquidity:** The protocol uses 50% of the native tokens to create XNF liquidity for the chain.
-If the 50,000 Preminted XNF is available, the full amount of the native tokens will be paired with preminted XNF for liquidity pairing, with the LP tokens being sent to a dead address.
-However, if the preminted XNF allocation has been depleted, the protocol will use half of the 50% native tokens to purchase XNF tokens and the remaining 25% of the native tokens for liquidity pairing, with the LP tokens being sent to a dead address.

-  2. **50% will be used to create XEN token liquidity:** The protocol utilises 50% of the native chain tokens to create liquidity for the native XEN token variant for the most liquid XEN pool on that chain (for example, on the BNB Chain it will create liquidity for bXEN-BNB liquidity), by using 25% of the tokens to purchase the native XEN token (e.g. bXEN) and the remaining 25% of the tokens for the liquidity pairing with the LP tokens being sent to a dead address.

 ![Grey V4](https://user-images.githubusercontent.com/60996729/235287926-6b18081e-ca41-48c7-8dfc-29cc32c598f1.png)

 ## ◽️ vUSDy Mint Fee

 The vUSDy mint fee is only applicable when you convert USDy to vUSDy through the burn process, and it doesn't apply if you burn xYSL or bYSL.
+The native tokens generated from the vUSDy mint fee will be allocated as follows:

+- **50% will be used to create XNF liquidity:** The protocol uses 50% of the native tokens to create XNF liquidity for the chain.
+If the 50,000 Preminted XNF is available, the full amount of the native tokens will be paired with preminted XNF for liquidity pairing, with the LP tokens being sent to a dead address.
+However, if the preminted XNF allocation has been depleted, the protocol will use half of the 50% native tokens to purchase XNF tokens and the remaining 25% of the native tokens for liquidity pairing, with the LP tokens being sent to a dead address.

+- **50% will be used to create USDy treasury-owned liquidity:** The protocol utilises 50% of the native tokens to create USDy-USDC treasury-owned liquidity, by minting the USDy side of the liquidity pairing and purchasing USDC with the 50% of the tokens, with the LP tokens being sent to the YSL.IO Treasury.

-For example, let's say you have 100 USDy tokens and you want to convert them into vUSDy.
+- For example, let's say you have 100 USDy tokens and you want to convert them into vUSDy.
 To cover the mint fee and burn fee, you need to hold native chain tokens.
 The mint fee will be determined as $100 BNB, based on the fixed conversion rate of $1.00 per USDy.
 If you decide to proceed, you'll need to provide a burn fee of $20 BNB to execute the burn function.
 After you initiate the burn process, the protocol will generate vUSDy based on the total value of your USDy and the mint fee.
 In this example, you'll receive $200 vUSDy in return, considering your 100 USDy and the $100 BNB mint fee.
 Your vUSDy will then be burned to participate in Xenify's daily distribution of XNF tokens, and there won't be any burn fee for this step.
 Both the 100 USDy and 200 vUSDy you sent during the burn process will be permanently removed from circulation.
 The $100 BNB mint fee will be sent to the vUSDy Mint Fee Manager, and the $20 BNB burn fee will be distributed among XNF stakers at the end of the cycle as native chain rewards.

-**The native tokens generated from the vUSDy mint fee will be allocated as follows:**

-**50% will be used to create XNF liquidity:** The protocol uses 50% of the native tokens to create XNF liquidity for the chain.
-If the 50,000 Preminted XNF is available, the full amount of the native tokens will be paired with preminted XNF for liquidity pairing, with the LP tokens being sent to a dead address.
-However, if the preminted XNF allocation has been depleted, the protocol will use half of the 50% native tokens to purchase XNF tokens and the remaining 25% of the native tokens for liquidity pairing, with the LP tokens being sent to a dead address.

-**50% will be used to create USDy treasury-owned liquidity:** The protocol utilises 50% of the native tokens to create USDy-USDC treasury-owned liquidity, by minting the USDy side of the liquidity pairing and purchasing USDC with the 50% of the tokens, with the LP tokens being sent to the YSL.IO Treasury.

 ![Grey V4](https://user-images.githubusercontent.com/60996729/235287926-6b18081e-ca41-48c7-8dfc-29cc32c598f1.png)